 He says, "On the question of a life of Christ that is secular, as opposed to the life of Christ provided in the Gospels, imagine the Gospel version as the movie, with the secular version assembled from the bits and pieces left on the cutting room floor."
-That's an interesting image, but I'm not aware of any bits and pieces available for assembly.
+That's an interesting image, but I'm not aware of any

 Alexis asks whether Jesus was perfectly chaste, saying, "if God sent his only begotten son into this world to experience being human, what sort of human experience would it be to die in agony having never made love to a woman?"
 However, the Bible says Jesus was like us but without sin (Hebrews 4:15).
 Unfortunately, it is likely that I will die, preferably not in agony, without ever making love to a woman.
 Although I dated when I was younger I never married, and, by the grace of God, I have refrained from illicit sex.

-It can be done.
-More to the point, Jesus was true God and true Man.
-God the Son, the second person of the Trinity, took to Himself a created human nature in addition to possessing the one divine nature.
-Persons act through their natures.
-My human nature is not writing this letter, I, a human person, am writing it.
-I am acting through my human nature, but I, the person, am doing it.
-The only person is Jesus was God the Son.
-Everything Jesus did was, literally, an act of God, God the Son acting through His created human nature rather than His eternal divine nature.
+second person of the Trinity, took to Himself ask for proof of the claimed impediment. a created human nature in addition to possessing the one divine nature.
+Persons act that the sex abuse scandal is irrelevant to writing this letter, I, a human person, am that religion is a good thing.
+The sexual abuse writing it.
+I am acting through my human of children by priests contradicts his basic nature, but I, the person, am doing it.
+The premise and is thus relevant."
+No the sexual only person is Jesus was God the Son.
+Everything Jesus did was, literally, an act of within the Church.
+Similarly education and God, God the Son acting through His created schools are good things.
+The sexual abuse of human nature rather than His eternal divine children by teachers, which appears to be nature.